 Overshadowed by Controversy: Both games had gathered mixed reviews, damning the gore but praising the atmosphere.
 Yet politicians bring this up as an example of a "murder simulator", and one murder incident led to a public outcry in Britain, which normally never censors a game, and shops there were hesitant to sell the game until it was proven the game wasn't to blame and the perpetrator never played itnote the victim in fact owns a copy.

-Paranoia Fuel: If you wore a headset while you played, noise that you made into the headset caused noise in the game.
-This literally allowed you to call over badguys to kill them, but the inverse was also true: if you were hiding in the game, the player had to physically be quiet.
+Paranoia Fuel: If you wear a headset while you're playing the original title, any sound that you make into it can induce noise in-game.
+This literally allows you to lure hunters to kill them, but the inverse is also true: If you're hiding in the shadows, you must physically remain quiet.

 Rated M for Money: "Blood and Gore, Intense Violence, Strong Language, Strong Sexual Content, Use of Drugs."
 These are the content descriptors for the second game.
 The first game only had the first three.
 The second even had an AO ratingnote The highest rating available for the ESRB in the US!

-Scrappy Weapon: The flashlight shotgun.
-While it has the same effect as the standard shotgun, the flashlight tends to give away players that are hiding in the shadows.
+Scrappy Weapon: The shotgun with the tactical light attachment.
+While it has the same effect as the standard counterpart, the said attachment tends to give away players that are hiding in the shadows.